oktadev/okta-blog/_source/_posts/2020-12-07-spring-cloud-config.md

 description: "This tutorial shows how to use Spring Cloud config to manage configuration properties for multiple Spring Boot applications from a single source."
 tags: [java, spring-boot, oauth2, spring-cloud, spring-cloud-config]
 tweets:
 - "Using Spring?
 Excellent!
 Want to share your configuration between microservices.
-Yaassss.
 Learn how with this five page tutorial!"
-- "I ❤️ @springcloud!
+- "We ❤️ @springcloud!
 You know why?
 It makes #microservices easy!"
-- "I used to love @java.
-Then I learned about @springboot and fell in love.
-LATER, I found @springcloud and OMG.
-What are you doing Saturday night? 😍"
+- "Learn how to use @springcloud config server to share configuration between your microservices in this quick tutorial."
-image:
+image: blog/spring-cloud-config/spring-cloud-config.png
 type: conversion
 ---